openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 A `descriptor_map` element MAY also contain a `path_nested` element referring to the actual credential carried in the respective verifiable presentation.

-This is an example of a `vp_token` containing multiple verifiable presentations,
+This is an example of a VP Token containing multiple verifiable presentations,

 <{{examples/response/vp_token_multiple_vps.json}}